papes/SpaceShooter/README.md

 SpaceShooter
 ============

-This is a Java based 2d space shooting game.
+This is a Java 2d space shooting game.
+Avoid enemy missles as long as possible while destroying as many enemy ships as you can.

+Arrow keys left and right will move your ship horizontally, space key will fire a missile.